Can your project succeed without communication?

 Few can claim success without one's own inner strength and conviction.
 This is particularly valid in the domain of solo activities, climbing expeditions, and business, where the pursuit of success is never devoid of hurdles.

 Firstly, resilience simply means the power of will on the attendance of contrary conditions.
 While determination is the power drive fixed on a particular target.
-Both of which are imperative for all such individuals who are called upon to function where communication does not exist, or is severely limited.
-Happy are those endowed with such traits as they are able to roll with the punches even without any talk or with very few who are able to offer any supportive talk.
+Both of these are imperative for all such individuals who are called upon to function where communication does not exist or is severely limited.
+Happy are those endowed with such traits as they can roll with the punches even without any talk or with very few who can offer any supportive talk.

 Posting ideas

 Often because of the lack of means for understanding one discharges creativity.
-That is why most of the creative efforts are directed towards the areas like art, science and even business.
-One of the most effective means of achieving success without too much of exchange of words is the ability to conceptualize and execute ideas.
+That is why most of the creative efforts are directed toward areas like art, science, and even business.
+One of the most effective means of achieving success without too much of an exchange of words is the ability to conceptualize and execute ideas.

 The Role of Communication in Contextual Success